-A few more examples that were used in the lectures.
+A few more examples that were used in the lectures on Data Transmission.

-1 Using Multiple signal Levels
+1 Using Multiple signal Levels: Impact of Noise

 Nyquist's theorem says the capacity is a function of the bandwidth (B) and the number of signal levels used (M).
 Increasing B or M will increase the capacity.
 But we know that there are practical limits: the bandwidth is normally restricted by the system being used (e.g. a telephone line only has a bandwidth of about 4kHz - we cannot increase it).
 Similarly, for the number of signals (M), the more levels we use, the higher chance of errors.
 Lets explain this with an example: